-I know what you’re thinking.
+I know what you're thinking.
 Yeah, right.
 Who, after all, is grateful for challenges and welcomes adversity?

-Some people are luckier than others, that’s a fact.
-But at one point or another, you may be felled by a challenge so crippling it hurls you to your knees.
+Some people are luckier than others, that's a fact.
+But at one point or another, most of us will be felled by a challenge so crippling it hurls us to our knees.
 A health crisis.
 A personal loss.
 A business setback.
-A moment of clarity when you realize you aren’t where you wanted to be.
+A moment of clarity when we realize we aren't where we wanted to be.
 It doesn't take much.

-All these things matter.
-But what matters more is how you respond to such disruptive circumstances.
-In other words, you needn’t be stuck.
-You might feel that way, but feelings aren’t facts.
-You have more power than you realize at even the hardest moments.
+While the challenges themselves feel significant, what matters more is how we respond to such disruptive circumstances.
+In other words, we needn't be paralyzed.
+We might feel that way, but feelings aren't facts.
+And we have more power than we realize at even the hardest moments.
+We do.

 Here are three things you can do to build your resilience when faced with challenges:

-1. Think of another instance when you were confronted with an obstacle that at the time felt insurmountable.
+1. Think of another time when you were confronted with an obstacle that felt insurmountable.
 How did you eventually move past the feeling of powerlessness?

 2. Move your body.
-Ample research suggests that when you move your body, you expand your mind.
+A trove of research suggests that when you move your body, you expand your mind.
 Even a gentle walk can help unblock tension and restore perspective.

 3. Ask yourself what you are meant to learn from this challenge.
 Even the greatest losses offer enduring lessons.